 To help give you more insight into what you would be doing as a trainee and beyond, we have created a list of the top 50 tasks of a trainee solicitor.

 1. Due diligence – DD exercises can range from a last-minute ‘red flag’ request where the deadline is only a few hours away to multi-week processes involving the preparation of a DD report that can stretch to hundreds of pages.
 It is usually a team exercise and is the best way to really get to understand how the target company works.

 2. Conditions precedent checklist – as a finance trainee you will be responsible for running the CP checklist i.e. reviewing various conditions, chasing parties where necessary, to ensure that everything is satisfied pre-closing.
 This task is always good at getting you to understand the wider transaction, rather than the particular workstream you’re on.

 3. Legal research – This will usually flow from a client query or an unusual technical issue encountered in a transaction.
-It can involve reading case law, statute, European law, regulatory guidelines or technical notes.
+It can involve reading case law, statutes, European law, regulatory guidelines or technical notes.
 Trainees are given a lot of responsibility in this area as the fruits of this research will feed directly into how the team answers the query or deals with the issue.
-Check whether your supervisor is looking for a one line response in 30 minutes time or a full-blown research memo next week (they don’t always make this clear!).
+Check whether your supervisor is looking for a one-line response in 30 minutes’ time or a full-blown research memo next week (they don’t always make this clear!).

 4. Drafting board or shareholder minutes – Almost all company transactions that we assist with will start with a meeting being held by the company’s board or its shareholders to consider and authorise the relevant actions.
 Trainees are usually given the first crack at drafting the minutes, by adapting a set precedent.
 Drafting minutes is a very good way to improve your drafting skills and to help develop your ability to think laterally about all the issues that need to be dealt with for the transaction to go ahead.